bhaskarborah/Marketing_Data_Analysis/README.md

 3. Enables us to mass-personalize our marketing communications, reducing costs.
 4. Allows us to create a predictive model based on the segmented data for better accuracy in the predictions.

-The purpose of the project is defined in the below points:
-1. The main objective of this project is to segment the data and train a predictive model which allows the company to maximize the profit of the next marketing campaign.
+*Questions the team hopes   to answer with the data*

+#### Our team hopes to answer the following questions with the data:

-2. Which marketing campaign is most successful?
+- Which marketing campaign is most successful?
-3. What does the average customer look like for this company?
+- What does the average customer look like for this company?
-4. Which products are performing best?
+- Which products are performing best?
-5. Which channels are under performing?
+- Which channels are underperforming?

-Provide a data driven solution to fulfill the below objectives and provide a summary of actionable findings to improve advertising campaign success
+#### Creating a summary of actionable findings to improve advertising campaign success:

+- To segment the data and train a predictive model which allows the company to maximize the profit of the next marketing campaign
-1. Predict whether or not a customer will respond to the next campaign
+- Predict whether or not a customer will respond to the next campaign
-2. Classify customers into clusters based on their buying behaviors and demographic info
+- Classify customers into clusters based on their buying behaviors and demographic info

+##  Reason the topic was selected

+#### In a very competitive marketplace, companies must optimize their potential addressable market (PAM).
+Using market segmentation, the benifits are less wasted resources (time and money).
+It allows the company to target specific potential customers that would most likely turn into actual customers by learning their needs and wants and fulfilling them.

+"Market segmentation can help you to define and better understand your target audiences and ideal customers.
+If you’re a marketer, this allows you to [identify the right market for your products](https://www.lotame.com/finding-target-audience/) and then target your marketing more effectively.
+Similarly, publishers can use market segmentation to offer more precisely targeted advertising options and to customize their content for different audience groups."

+"Market segmentation allows you to target your content to the right people in the right way, rather than targeting your entire audience with a generic message.
+This helps you increase the chances of people engaging with your ad or content, resulting in more efficient campaigns and improved return on investment (ROI)."

+[^2]: *What is market Segmentation?
+4 types & 5 benefits*.
+Lotame.
+(2021, March 4).
+Retrieved September 11, 2021, from https://www.lotame.com/what-is-market-segmentation/.2

 ## Dataset

-The dataset consists of 2,240 customers of XYZ company with data on:
+The data set chosen was compiled by Dr. Omar Romero-Hernandez and comprises data of 2,240 customers of XYZ company containing

 - Customer profiles
 - Product preferences